mjj6411770/nie_toolbox_shared/README.md

 ## Template generation
-The next step is to generate the representative templates based on the K-means results; the spikes belonging to the same cluster are averaged, obtain the raw templates; the following command makes the method:
+The next step is to generate the representative templates based on the K-means results.
+The spikes belonging to the same cluster are averaged to obtain the raw templates using the following command:
 ```matlab
 Sig1 = Sig1.KmeansGeRawSigTem(3,'Y',"Y");
 ```